WWRC: Salem Media ownership

 Red Zebra Broadcasting began selling off its radio properties in 2017.
 Salem Media Group bought WSPZ, along with the land underneath its transmitter, on May 19, 2017.
 Salem's AM 570, LLC took control of the station on September 16, 2017, with a simulcast of WWRC's conservative talk programming.
 After engineering work at the transmitter was completed, WWRC's intellectual unit—the talk format, "Answer" branding, and callsign—moved to 570 AM on November 20.
 After a brief move to WTEM, University of Virginia broadcasts returned to WWRC under Salem's ownership due to WTEM's commitments to University of Maryland sports.

-Dating back to its time on 1260 AM, WWRC's programming is repeated on WRCW, 1250 AM in Warrenton, Virginia.
+Dating back to its time on 1260 AM, WWRC's programming was repeated on WRCW, 1250 AM in Warrenton, Virginia; the simulcast ended when Salem closed WRCW in April 2025.

 Programming

 The Salem Radio Network provides most of the station's weekday programming, with shows hosted by Hugh Hewitt (morning drive), Mike Gallagher (late mornings), Dennis Prager (middays), Jay Sekulow (evenings), Larry Elder (evenings), Eric Metaxas and Sebastian Gorka (late nights) and Dan Proft (overnights).
 Other national weekday programming includes The Sean Hannity Show in late afternoons (via Premiere Networks) and This Morning, America's First News with Gordon Deal in early mornings (via Compass Media Networks).
 Weekend programming also includes syndicated shows hosted by John Catsimatidis, Rudy Maxa and Frank Gaffney.